-^{}Reconstituted on 29th June, 2020
+Reconstituted on 29th June, 2020

-c) Share holder Compliant Status during the financial year 2020-21:
+- b) Compliance Officer: Mr. Sumit Jaitely, Company Secretary of the company is designated as compliance officer. - c) Share holder Compliant Status during the financial year 2020-21:

 No. of Shareholder Compliant received No. of No. of

 Complaint resolved Compliant Pending.

 50 50 0